Deadlink-Hunter/Broken-Link-Checker/README.md

 # Broken Link Checker

+## Why This Project Exists ❓
+Broken links in open source projects are a common pain.
+We've all seen README files that are outdated, full of links that lead nowhere.

+This project was created to solve that.
+Its goal is simple: scan README files and report broken links, so it's easier to keep documentation clean, useful, and frustration-free.
+This repo is for checking the validady of the links via http request
+____

 A TypeScript Express application that checks if URLs are broken or not.
 Built with ES modules syntax, pnpm package manager, and follows the MVC pattern.

 ## Features